BestDosage

 • General "holistic wellness practitioners": Could mean anything.
 Ask about specific training.

-How to Evaluate Any Holistic Practitioner
+How Do You Evaluate Any Holistic Practitioner?

 1. What's their license?
 In healthcare, licensure means they've met state standards for education, examination, and ethical practice.
 It also means accountability — you can file a complaint if something goes wrong.